 Philippe Vandenberg.
 Kamikaze

-From 16 November, 2018, until 24 February, 2019, the Hamburger Kunsthalle is showing the most extensive retrospective to date of the work of Philippe Vandenberg.
-This is the first show devoted to Vandenberg in Germany.
+From 16 November, 2018, until 24 February, 2019, the Hamburger Kunsthalle showed Philippe Vandenberg.
+Kamikaze, the most extensive retrospective to date of the work of Philippe Vandenberg.
 The title of the exhibition, Kamikaze, describes the artist’s drastic working methods and results, a basic precept of which is that creativity is only possible through the deliberate destruction of what has gone before.
 On view is a highly diverse and multifaceted body of paintings and works on paper: early figurative depictions are supplanted by Expressionist renderings, monochromatic pictures and abstract geometric overpaintings follow on the heels of graffiti-like pieces.

 Lecture: Kill Them All.
 Bilder des göttlichen Windes